assyrianic/Tagha/README.md

 Changing the header file requires that you recompile tagha for the change to take effect.

+### Testing
+If you just wish to quickly build and test the tagha code base, drag and drop "tagha.h" and "tagha_api.c" into the "tagha_testcode" folder and run the "profile.sh" shell script.

 ## Credits

 * Khanno Hanna - main developer of Tagha.